 “Homeschooled, you religious?”

 I laugh, “Not so much as a crucifix, no Bible, no Koran.
 We do very little direct education, they do more on their own.
-It may be because we don’t make them do anything, we don’t do education by making demands.”
+It may be because we don’t make them do anything, we don’t do education by making demands or taking measurements.”

 “Sheesh, sounds dicey, how they gonna make a living?
 Every pissant company expects a college degree these days.”